 Mitigation Measure 6-9: Mission Avenue at SR 99 northbound off-ramp.
 Restriping the northbound and westbound approaches would mitigate the impact at this intersection.
-It is proposed to restripe the northbound approach from a left-through turning movement and a right-only turning movement to a left-through-right turning movement and a right-only turning movement to a left-through-right turning movement and a right-only turning movement to a left-through from two through lanes and one right-turn only lane to one through lane, one through-right lane, and one right-turn only lane.
+It is proposed to restripe the northbound approach from a left-through turning movement and a right-only turning movement to a left-through-right turning movement and a right-only turning movement to a left-through right turning movement and one right-turn only lane to one through lane, one through-right lane, and one right-turn only lane.
 Restriping could be accomplished within the existing right-of-way.
 Prior to issuance of occupancy permits, the applicant shall pay the project's fair share (9.0%) contribution for the restriping.